tobyash86/WebGoat.NET/readme.md

     - products management
     - shipment tracking
 - Improved the site styles.
-- Added redirecting to a recent page after login.
+- Added redirecting to the recent page after login.
 - Included exception data on error pages.
 - Improved spelling and formatting.
 - Improved the build process.